-There are also non-opioid pain relievers (gabapentin, for example) that also have a potential for misuse and abuse, but much lower than that of opioids.
+There are also non-opioid pain relievers (gabapentin, for example) with potential for misuse and abuse, but much lower than that of opioids.

 Why is the misuse of opioids so dangerous?

-Opioid pain relievers are powerful drugs — very similar to heroin in their chemical makeup, and habit-forming by their very nature.
+Opioid pain relievers are powerful drugs — very similar to heroin in their chemical makeup and habit-forming by their very nature.
 This is why the U.S. Centers for Disease Control (CDC) strongly recommends against the prescribing of opioids for long-term treatment of chronic pain.
-Even for treatment of acute (short term) pain, opioid pain relievers should only be prescribed and taken sparingly.
+Even for treatment of short-term pain, opioid pain relievers should only be prescribed and taken sparingly.

-The risk of addiction is particularly concerning when the patient is a teen or young adult because their brains are still developing and therefore biologically predisposed to experimentation.
-So if your teen or young adult is prescribed opioid pain relievers,you or your child’s caregiver should control the medication, dispense it only as prescribed and monitor their children closely for signs of misuse or growing dependence.
+The risk of addiction grows when the patient is a teen or young adult because their brains are still developing and biologically predisposed to experimentation.
+Suppose your teen or young adult is prescribed an opioid.
+In that case, you or another caregiver should control the medication, dispense it only as prescribed and monitor closely for signs of misuse or growing dependence.

 In addition to the danger of dependence, misuse of opioids can cause dramatic increases in blood pressure and heart rate, organ damage, difficulty breathing, seizures and even death.

 What questions should you ask if an opioid is recommended?

-- How many pills are being prescribed, and over how long a period?
+How many pills are being prescribed, and over what period of time?
 Is it necessary to prescribe this quantity of pills?

-- What are the risks of misuse?
-(The prescriber should be able to answer this question for the specific drug being prescribed.)
+The prescriber should be able to answer this question for any drug being prescribed.

-- Should my child be screened to determine his/her risk of substance use disorder (SUD) before this medication is prescribed?
 If not, why not?
-(Common risk factors include co-occurring mental health disorders such as depression or ADHD, as well as a family history of addiction or a recent trauma such as a death in the family or a divorce.)
+Common risk factors include co-occurring mental health disorders such as depression or ADHD, as well as a family history of addiction or a recent trauma such as a death in the family or a divorce.